Brandon Hickey

 Specialist Support Coordinator

 Brittany has over ten years of experience working directly with children, young people, and their families within the child and family community sector.
 She holds a Bachelor of Social Science and a Postgraduate Diploma in Family Therapy.
-Brittany’s core experience and passion lie in helping families navigate a range of challenges that can impact family functioning, including trauma, attachment and bonding, substance misuse, mental health, disability, child development, and social isolation.
+Her core experience and passion lie in supporting families through a range of challenges that can impact family functioning — including trauma, attachment and bonding, substance misuse, mental health, disability, child development, and social isolation.

-Brittany understands the profound impact stress can have on a family unit and acknowledges that each family member responds differently to stressful life events.
-She believes every individual and family has the right to access the appropriate services and interventions to help them become the best versions of themselves.
-Brittany takes a person-centred approach, truly valuing the life stories of the people she supports.
-She strives to build strong, collaborative relationships with her clients to achieve the best outcomes in a safe, fun, and supportive environment.
+Brittany understands the profound impact that stress can have on a family unit and recognises that each family member responds differently to life’s challenges.
+She believes that every individual and family has the right to access appropriate services and interventions to help them thrive.
+Taking a person-centred approach, Brittany values the unique life stories of the people she supports.
+She is committed to building strong, collaborative relationships with her clients and key stakeholders to ensure the best possible outcomes.

 Chloe McMahon